umlaeute/v4l2loopback/README.md

     # modprobe v4l2loopback exclusive_caps=1

-Will enable 'exclusive_caps' mode that only reports CAPTURE/OUTPUT capabilities exclusively.
+This will enable 'exclusive_caps' mode that only reports CAPTURE/OUTPUT capabilities exclusively.
 The newly created device will announce OUTPUT capabilities only (so ordinary webcam applications (including Chrome) won't see it).
 As soon as you have attached a producer to the device, it will start announcing CAPTURE capabilities only (so applications that refuse to open devices that have other capabilities apart from capturing can open it too.)

-# CHANGING OPTIONS
+## CHANGING OPTIONS
 Options that you provided when loading the module (e.g. via `modprobe`) cannot be easily changed on the fly.
 In order to change these options, you must first unload the module with `rmmod`